In trying to stem coronavirus-shutdown losses, myopic MLB owners have damaged the sport’s soul

 Part of the problem is that the players seem to be already girding for the epic fight to come over the basic agreement that expires after the 2021 season.
 And both sides are infected with profound distrust of the other side not seen since the darkest days of Bud Selig vs. Donald Fehr.

 But in the bigger picture, it hardly matters who’s right and who’s wrong.
 The players might have the righteous satisfaction of holding the higher moral ground (and I know many of you disagree with that assessment).
-When baseball devolves further into a niche sports status, even deeper in arrears of the NFL and NBA (and maybe a few others) in the public consciousness, who really cares who was the most righteous?
+When baseball devolves further into a niche-sport status, even deeper in arrears of the NFL and NBA (and maybe a few others) in the public consciousness, who really cares who was the most righteous?

 Here’s where we stand: The owners’ latest offer delivered Monday was for a 76-game season, with players ostensibly getting 75 percent of their prorated salaries.
 It seemed like a big step up from rumors of a 50-game season with full proration, until you dig into the details.
 If a new coronavirus outbreak forces cancellation of the lucrative postseason, owners would pay just 50 percent of prorated salaries.
 So the players would make $200 million more under this proposal if the playoffs are completed — or $250 million less if they aren’t, according to the Los Angeles Times.
 The union’s first reaction was to scoff at the deal and portray it as untenable.
+The players reportedly were planning to make a counteroffer Wednesday.

 So here’s where we’re headed: Baseball, which once had the golden opportunity to be the first major U.S. sports league to return to action, and thus command the full attention (and affection) of the public, has now bickered for so long that the NBA, NHL, MLS and others are poised to beat them to it.
 And even if the sides eventually agree, the unseemly squabble has been so distasteful that even ardent fans are disgusted.
 Imagine what the peripheral fans are thinking.